 This parameter encourages consecutive data to belong to the same group (in HMM terms, it increases the probability of a self-transition).
 The original HDP-HMM formulation can be derived by setting κ = 0.
 In Figure 2, we depict a graphical representation of this model [6].
 Observations are generated from a parametric distribution denoted by .
 Indices j and k are determined by the state and mixture numbers.

 In Eq. we show a particular construction of a DP, known as a Griffiths, Engen and McCloskey (GEM) model, or stick-breaking construction, which generates a DP by successively sampling a beta distribution over the remaining part of a stick with an initial length equal to one.
 The distribution, β, is the base distribution that links all DPs together, and can be interpreted as the expected value of transition distribution. zt, st and xt are state , mixture index and the observation respectively.
-This model has been successfully used in several speech segmentation tasks [6].
+This model has been successfully used in several segmentation tasks [6].

 The final ingredient in this model is an inference algorithm.
 Eq. describes a generative model.
 Inference algorithms are used to infer the values of the latent variables, in this case zt and st. There are several popular approaches for inference including the block sampler [6] used in this work.
 This sampler employs a Markovian structure of the model to improve its performance.
 A variation of the forward-backward procedure is used that enables us to sample the state sequence z1:T at once.
 However, a block sampler needs a fixed truncation level Kz to be specified in advance.
 This truncation level represents the maximum number of states that the inference algorithm can find.
 It should be noted that the resulting algorithm is different from a parametric Bayesian HMM because it induces a sparse subset of the Kz possible states [6].
 Similarly, a fixed truncation level Ks is used to represent the maximum number of mixtures per state.
 In practice if both Kz and Ks are sufficiently large the results will be the same as if we use an infinite truncation level.